thexsel/thexsel.github.io/p/vstore/index.md

-## <center>VStore: A Data Store for Analytics on Large Videos</center>
+## <center>VStore: A Video Store for AI </center>

 ### Overview
-We present VStore, a data store for supporting fast, resource efficient analytics over large archival videos.
+VStore is a data store for supporting fast, resource-efficient analytics over large archival videos.
+Catering to analytics, VStore manages the whole life cycle of videos -- ingestion, storage, retrieval, and consumption.
+See the figure above.

+Why we need another video store, given that we already have a lot, e.g. those for YouTube and Netflix?
+Yet, these existing stores are for *human consumers*.
+They are not for *algorithmic consumers* (AI), which watch videos in a way very different from humans.

 <p align="center">
 <img src="./concept.png" width="564" height="232">
 </p>

-* VStore manages video ingestion, storage, retrieval, and consumption, and controls video formats along the video data path.
+VStore's central design concern: to configure video formats to respect AI's accuracy while maximizing resource efficiency.
+It is difficult -- the configuration space is enormous!

-* VStore explores an idea called backward derivation of configuration: in the opposite direction along the video data path, VStore passes the video quantity and quality expected by analytics backward to retrieval, to storage, and to ingestion.
-* In this process, VStore automatically derives an optimal set of video formats, optimizing for different resources in a progressive manner.
+VStore therefore builds on an idea called **backward derivation of configuration**: in the opposite direction along the video data path, VStore passes the video quantity and quality expected by analytics backward to retrieval, to storage, and to ingestion.
+In this process, VStore automatically derives an optimal set of video formats, optimizing for different resources in a progressive manner.
+See the figure above.

-* In response to queries, VStore selects video formats catering to the executed operators and the target accuracy.
+As a query comes in, VStore selects video formats catering to the executed operators and the target accuracy.
 It streams video data from disks through decoder to operators.

-It runs queries as fast as 362× of video realtime.
+On our commodity Xeon server, it runs queries as fast as 362x of video realtime.

+Read our paper for more details.

 ### Related Publication
 **[EuroSys '19]**